'Keep memory of Thomas alive by raising thousands for hospice'

 This year the family hope to do exactly the same and have called on as many people as possible to join them.

-Their mission to remember their son through fundraising has so far raised more than £25,000 for the charity in Magdalen Road.
+Their mission to remember their son through fundraising has so far raised more than £25,000 for the children and young people's hospice in Magdalen Road.

 Mrs Laurie said: "Helen and Douglas House still support us now, three years on since Thomas died.